RoryAJames/TorontoDevelopmentApplications/README.md

 ## Exploratory Data Analysis - Key Findings

-Two types of statistical tests were conducted to determine which features should be included in predicting an applications status.
-Chi-square tests were performed on each of the categorical features, while a logistic regression model was fit on all of the numerical features.
+Two types of statistical tests were performed to determine which features should be included in predicting an applications status.
+Chi-square tests were performed on each of the categorical features, while a logistic regression model was fit on all of the numerical features using a backward selection method.

-These tests showed that the following features were statistically significant, and thus made for good predictors in classifying an applications status:
+These tests showed that the following features were statistically significant, and made for good predictors in classifying an applications status:

 - The number of properties (one property vs more than one property).